CSP02/CSPSH/README.md

 - Join our discord server for any queries [the-atelier](https://discord.gg/6Mcy5NpSpH)

-**NOTE: It is not recommended to format your HTML Code with tab spaces as its not necessary.
+**NOTE: It is not recommended to format your HTML Code with tab spaces(unless it's python code) as its not necessary.
 But you must use new line(enter or a semicolon) to make it identify the new lines.**